Here is a list of all the questions that you may have about Westpoint and the answers to them.

-As well as the separate children's groups each morning, we will be setting up an under 3's soft play tent on our camping area, along with a range of games and activities suitable for children, young people and everyone else!
+As well as the separate children's groups each morning, we will be setting up a children and youth zone in our Marquee, along with a range of games and activities suitable for children, young people and everyone else!
 In the afternoon's there are loads of activities planned in the main Westpoint arena that are suitable for all.

 We strongly recommend that all parents encourage their children and young people to go to all available meetings for their age group.
 It’s amazing what God can achieve in our kid’s lives over a weekend!

 For everybody's safety and maximum enjoyment at Westpoint, we ask parents to supervise your children and young people whilst they make the most of Westpoint.
 If they use any of the games and equipment please make sure it is packed away once they have finished with them and left ready for everyone to have fun.
 To ensure your child’s safety it is paramount that you know your child’s whereabouts throughout WestPoint and particularly in the evening, so with that in mind please do not retire to your tent without them.

 Hopefully you’re excited about attending WestPoint and about all that is available for your children, or maybe you’re thinking when will my children sleep?!
 Don’t panic - there is a curfew across the whole WestPoint site so we can all get some well-deserved and much needed sleep.
 At 11pm everything is shut down (except the loos of course!).
 Everyone is responsible for keeping the noise to a minimum after this time and making sure they and their families are tucked up in bed.
 We do understand that babies and young children may cry after this time and that’s fine.
 Lots of us have been there so don’t worry, we shall bring you warm cups of tea and coffee in the morning and a friendly face!

 - Thursday, 7pm to 9pm - Andrew Wilson